|Date of Birth||April 13, 1893|

 Over the winter of 1916-17 the Canadians were holding a sector of the front line near Arras.
 In January and February the 54th Battalion had several rotations in the front trenches.
 The men also formed work parties, repaired trenches and dugouts and carried out raids and patrols.
 On 1 March the 54th took part in a disastrous, poorly planned gas attack on the Germans, suffering heavy casualties.
 The unit received reinforcements later that month as they prepared for the next major assault – the Battle of Vimy Ridge.
 On the night on 8 April the battalion moved into position and the operation began at 5:30 the next morning.
 From the War Diary of the 54th Battalion, Vimy Ridge, 9 April 1917: ‘Weather snow & rainstorms.
 5:30 am Bn attacked, – 350 all ranks in four waves behind 102nd Bn.‘ The unit was on the right flank of the 4th Canadian Division and their objective was a high point of the ridge called Hill 145.
 Artillery had failed to put the German machine guns out of action and the men were under heavy fire as they advanced up the slope.
 Their casualties that day were 24 killed, 105 wounded and 100 missing, 2/3 of the unit’s battle strength.
 John was one of the casualties, with a bullet wound to his upper left arm.
 He was sent to a Casualty Clearing Station then admitted to No. 3 General Hospital in Boulogne on 10 April.
 From there he was evacuated to England.

 John recovered at the Ontario Military Hospital in Orpington, Kent from 11 April to 5 May.
-After another week at a convalescent hospital in Bromley he was attached to the BC Regiment Depot but served on command to the 3rd Canadian Convalescent Depot.
+After another week at a convalescent hospital in Bromley he was assigned to the BC Regiment Depot but served on command to the 3rd Canadian Convalescent Depot.
 From July to September he trained with two reserve battalions.
-On 27 September he was attached to a new unit, the 47th (British Columbia) Battalion, and sent back to France.
+On 27 September he was transferred to a new unit, the 47th (British Columbia) Battalion, and sent back to France.
 He joined the 47th in the field in early November, during the Battle of Passchendaele, and he served with them for the next year and a half.
 The Canadians were heavily involved in the final period of the war, which started with the Battle of Amiens in August 1918.
 In October John had two weeks leave in the UK and he rejoined the 47th a week before the Armistice.
 He was promoted to Lance Corporal on 4 November and on 11 November when hostilities ended his unit was in Valenciennes.

 The battalion continued moving east into Belgium and they spent the next five months there.
 John was promoted to Corporal on 10 March and on 18 April his unit entrained for Le Havre.
 They embarked for England on 27 April, landing at Southampton and proceeding to Bramshott Camp.
 After another four weeks they were on their way home, sailing on the Empress of Britain on 28 May and arriving in Quebec on 4 June.
 John was discharged on demobilization a week later.
 His brother Joseph Andrew served with an artillery unit and he was wounded in September 1918 but he also survived the war.